- This event has passed.

 Significant Loss has been adapted into a short film and won The 57 Hour Film-making Challenge in The Offline Film Festival Birr in 2018, it was screened at The Galway Film Fleadh this year.

 Mother’s Day won Best Script in The Clairemorris Fringe Festival 2019.
 Sarah has two best actress awards under her belt with The Seumas O’Kelly Players Loughrea.
-She is passionate about the arts and proud to have her work staged at Shorelines.
+She is passionate about the arts and proud to have her work staged by the Dublin Shakespeare Society.